-1. Providing services that private firms are either unwilling or not allowed to provide.
+- 1. Providing services that private firms are either unwilling or not allowed to provide.
 This is often referred to as 'market failure' and examples include defence, law and order, and maintenance of certain infrastructure.
-Government policy may involve grants and subsidies to promote certain issues for which the market may not be satisfactorily addressing (e.g. 'green' activities), or for which the market does not punish externalities (e.g. carbon taxes).

-2. Regulating firms and markets, principally to protect the consumer.
-This includes regulation to promote competition, prevent fraud, etc. Governments can also regulate markets by restricting entry to it and enforcing rules to govern participants' behaviour.
-In the UK, the Financial Conduct Authority (FCA), the Prudential Regulation Authority (PRA) and the Financial Policy Committee (FPC) are the main regulatory bodies for financial services.
-These organisations and their remits are covered in chapter 3.

-3. Intervening in the distribution of income generated by private market transactions in order to conform to some criterion of equity, for example, a minimum wage guarantee.
-Redistribution of income and wealth is also a policy of most governments, and this is often achieved through transfer payments to households - for example, state benefit payments.
-Taxation is also used to achieve a better distribution of income among the population.

-4. Stabilising the economy by attempting to reduce fluctuations in income and employment, and to control movements in the general price level.
+Government policy may involve grants and subsidies to promote certain issues for which the market may not be satisfactorily addressing (e.g. 'green' activities), or for which the market does not punish externalities (e.g. carbon taxes). - 2.
+Regulating firms and markets, principally to protect the consumer.
+This includes regulation to promote competition, prevent fraud, etc. Governments can also regulate markets by restricting entry to them and enforcing rules to govern participants' behaviour.
+In the UK, the Financial Conduct Authority (FCA), the Prudential Regulation Authority (PRA) and the Financial Policy Committee (FPC) are the main regulatory bodies for financial services. - 3.
+Intervening in the distribution of income generated by private market transactions in order to conform to some criterion of equity, for example, a minimum wage guarantee.
+Redistribution of income and wealth is also a policy of most governments, and this is often achieved through transfer payments to households for example, state benefit payments.
+Taxation is also used to achieve a better distribution of income among the population. - 4.
+Stabilising the economy by attempting to reduce fluctuations in income and employment, and to control movements in the general price level.
 In many economies today, emphasis is placed on controlling inflation by using interest rates.
-In the UK, this is carried out by the Bank of England's Monetary Policy Committee (MPC).
+In the UK, this is carried out by the Bank of England's Monetary Policy Committee (MPC). - \rightarrow The main regulatory bodies for financial services and their remits are covered in Chapter 3.

-THE ROLE OF SECURITIES MARKETS IN PROVIDING LIQUIDITY AND PRICE TRANSPARENCY
+SECTION 1.2 THE ROLE OF SECURITIES MARKETS IN PROVIDING LIQUIDITY AND PRICE TRANSPARENCY